How to take integer input in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application directly from your browser.
+Replit Agent will write the code, test for errors, and even deploy your application for you.
 Start building with Replit.